Sport and active recreation grants for facilities and equipment

 - historical re-enactments

-You must contact NT Sport and Recreation to discuss the requirements of your application before you apply.
+You must contact Sport and Recreation to discuss the requirements of your application before you apply.

 For more information read before you apply for a sport and active recreation grant.

-You will be notified of the result of your application by mail in November 2016.
+You will be notified of the result of your application by mail or email in November 2018.

-If you need further feedback on your application, contact NT Sport and Recreation.
+If you need further feedback on your application, contact Sport and Recreation.